mathu97/OpenShift-Example/README.md

 # OpenShift-Example
-This example deploys both a mysql database, and a node.js application, which both communicate with each other in OpenShift.
+This example deploys a node.js application which uses a mysql database, on OpenShift.
 ## Must Have:
 * Installed the compatible version of [Docker](https://www.docker.com/) for OpenShift (`dnf instal docker-engine` for fedora)
 * Installed [OpenShift CLI](https://github.com/openshift/origin)